-	- You’ll take the lead in research and developing evidence-based practice, sharing your findings with the team
+- Take the lead in research and developing evidence-based practice, sharing your findings with the team

-- You’ll represent the team at meetings and forums
+- Represent the team at meetings and forums

-- You’ll coach and mentor less experienced colleagues to make sure we are developing the team as much as possible
+- Coach and mentor less experienced colleagues to make sure we are developing the team as much as possible

 We’ve created a supportive working environment here at Staffordshire County Council because we recognise the benefits of enabling our employees to achieve their full potential whilst enjoying a healthy work-life balance.
-We’ve achieved this by offering more flexible working practices and supplying the tools and equipment needed to enable more smart, agile and remote working.
+We’ve achieved this by offering more flexible working practices and supplying the tools and equipment to enable more smart and agile working.

-And here’s just some of the other benefits we have here at Staffordshire:
+And here’s just some of the benefits we have here at Staffordshire: